 In 2009, I met W. Leigh Bowman on OKCupid.
 We were living a mile away from one another in Brooklyn, and it was like bobos in paradise.

-In 2011, Leigh moved to Poughkeepsie to direct the Drama program at Oakwood Friends School, a Quaker boarding school.
+In 2011, Leigh moved to Poughkeepsie to direct the Drama program at Oakwood Friends School, a Quaker boarding school, where I also spent a couple of years on the faculty while teaching at CUNY.
 Our daughter, Gloria, was born in Poughkeepsie in September of 2014.
-After Gloria's birth, it became immediately apparent to us that we wanted to live in closer proximity to any of her grandparents.
+After Gloria's birth, it became apparent to us that we wanted to live in closer proximity to any of her grandparents.
 We moved to Los Angeles in 2015, and I began teaching at New Roads School in Santa Monica.

 I love being a parent; it's a sublime devotion.